christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 AppEngine provides also the option to go for more customization : it is the purpose of **Google Container Engine**, which offers more functions.
 Google Container Engine is based on an opensource technology (K8s or Kubernetes) that can be installed anywhere.

 If Google Container Engine could be limitating in some ways, it is based on **Google Compute Engine**, which provides even more flexibility.
-So with Google products, as your needs evolve, you can gain in flexibility, from fully-managed to completely manually managed virtual instances :
+So with Google products, as your needs evolve, you can gain in flexibility, from fully-managed to completely manually managed virtual instances, each offer based on the more customizable previous one :

   **AppEngine > Container Engine > Compute Engine**